Fee payment deadline is today, May 21. More

 What is Blackboard, Outlook 365, Cougarweb and Focus?

-These are the four main systems you will interact with in your teaching.
+These are the four main systems you will interact with to support your teaching.
 Blackboard is home to online and blended classes and supplementary online space for traditional classes.
-The college is switching, during the December 2013 holiday break, to Microsoft Outlook 365 for our email.
-When you receive your credentials you can log in to http://outlook.com/cscc.edu to use college email.
-There is classroom and online training (via Blackboard) for learning Outlook 365.
+The college uses Microsoft Outlook 365 for our email.
+When you receive your credentials you can log in to mail.cscc.edu to use college email.
+There is an online guide learning Outlook 365 and downloading Office 365 for home use.
 Cougarweb is where you report student grades and attendance and access contract and pay information.
 Focus is a student alert and retention system that is inside Blackboard.
 These systems will be explained in the material to follow.
 You will use the same username and password to access all.

 Where can I park?